 Since launch, 1,896 employers in Atlantic Canada have made 3,729 job offers through the Atlantic Immigration Pilot Program.
 So far, a total of 4,769 applicants and their families have applied for permanent residence status and IRCC has already approved 2,535.

 Everyone in Ottawa and out East agrees that the program has, so far, been a roaring success.
 As immigrants and Canadians alike gravitate towards big cities such as Toronto, Vancouver, and Montreal, the federal government and its provincial counterparts in Atlantic Canada have been doing their part to bring more newcomers to smaller communities.

 And there is no reason to believe that success will end any time soon.
-In fact, the Atlantic Immigration Pilot Program served as a blueprint for the new Rural and Northern Immigration pilot, announced earlier this year.
+In fact, the Atlantic Immigration Pilot Program served as a blueprint for the new Rural and Northern Immigration pilot, announced in 2019.

-“The government of prime minister Justin Trudeau is working very closely with all the provinces, including the province of new Brunswick ,to work together to deliver on what the employers have been asking us to do, which is to address the labor market shortage and skills shortages through immigration,” said Canada’s Minister of Immigration, Ahmed Hussen.
+“The government of prime minister Justin Trudeau is working very closely with all the provinces, including the province of new Brunswick ,to work together to deliver on what the employers have been asking us to do, which is to address the labor market shortage and skills shortages through immigration,” said Canada’s Minister of Immigration, Ahmed Hussen in 2019.